dmurfet/dmurfet.github.io/index.markdown

 * Jesse Gell-Redman (analysis).
 * Thomas Quella (mathematical physics).

-## Projects
+## Research projects

-Here are some of the currently active research projects that students might contribute to:
+Students affiliated with the lab have a primary supervisor and a co-supervisor, and are expected to participate in the lab seminar as well as contributing to a research project.
+Here are some of the currently active projects for which we are seeking student contributors:

 * **Generative Adversarial networks**: (led by Mingming Gong) *details coming*